pjhades/tolarian-academy/nes-ppu.md

 * I find that information scatters around the Internet, some of the documents are even `.txt` files from the last century;

 * I am too stupid to understand those that is intuitive and apparent to you and to these document authors.
+Yeah, fuck those condescending documents, you know everything about NES, but I do not.
+So do not assume that I am as erudite as you.

 However, I cannot produce anything new.
 What I am writing here is simply a summary of what I have read so far.

+There must be mistakes of course.
+Do not hesitate to help me if you find any.

 # PPU Internal Registers